Home

 Free or Permafree Books

-A free book gets downloaded 50 to 100 times more frequently than a paid one.
+A free book will usually get downloaded more often than a paid one, sometimes dramatically more.
 If your “read through” is good, a decent number of those free downloaders will move through the rest of your catalogue (and join your email list).

 With permafree, your read-through rate will be lower.
 BUT… if we’re getting 50 times as many downloads to make up for it, even a 1-2% read-through rate can work well because you’ll be getting far more free downloads compared to paid sales to make up for it.